Vietnam veteran scammed out of nearly $34,000 by phone tricks, coercion

 He said he never provided personal information over the phone.
 But, when he was told hackers were opening accounts on child pornography sites in his name, he listened to their request to withdraw all the money in his savings before hackers did.

-He said he ventured to two different banks to withdraw a total of $33,800 before depositing it into two different Bitcoin machines in the central valley.
+He said he ventured to two different banks to withdraw a total of $33,800 before depositing it into two different Bitcoin machines as directed.
 The representative told him to not alert anyone else of this transaction in case hackers were monitoring his accounts, he said.

 “(The representative told me) the next day a courier would deliver my account with the balance in it,” Harris said before rolling his eyes and calling himself a “knucklehead.”

-When he tried filing police and FBI reports, he says “because I’m the one who went (to the bank) and got it, they couldn’t do anything about it.”
+When he tried filing police and FBI reports, he was told that “because I’m the one who went (to the bank) and got it, they couldn’t do anything about it.”
 He did complete a Federal Trade Commission (FTC) report, though the report states “the FTC cannot resolve individual complaints, but we can provide information about next steps to take.”

-U.S. VETS – Las Vegas helped find another veteran housing after his caretaker scammed money from him as well.
-At the time, Team Lead Trista Dowd told 8 News Now that more veterans are turning to their “short-term rental assistance” as scams like these become more successful.
+U.S. VETS – Las Vegas recently helped another veteran find housing after his caretaker scammed money from him.
+At the time, Team Lead Trista Dowd told KLAS that more veterans are turning to their “short-term rental assistance” as scams like these become more successful.

 “We have sometimes families with children arrive (to Las Vegas), thinking they’re going to be moving into housing as soon as they get here.
 Come to find out, you sent someone a couple of thousand dollars and there was never a unit available,” Dowd said on March 3.